Ciorogârla

 Ciorogârla is a commune in the southwestern part of Ilfov County, Muntenia, Romania.
 It is composed of two villages, Ciorogârla and Dârvari.
 The Ciorogârla River flows through this location; its name, of Slavic origin, means "murky stream".

+The commune is situated in the Wallachian Plain, on the banks of the Ciorogârla River.
+It is located in the western part of Ilfov County, about 21 km from Bucharest, on the border with Giurgiu County.

+The Samurcășești Monastery, located in Ciorogârla village, was founded in 1808 by vornic Constantin Samurcaș; the church interior was painted by Gheorghe Tattarescu in 1870.
+Severely affected by the 1940 Vrancea earthquake, the church was demolished and rebuild soon after, under the supervision of the Ilfov County Prefect, Tudorancea Ciurea.